Constipation Treatment & Management

 Surgical care is generally restricted to the evaluation of underlying causes, such as large bowel obstruction, volvulus, or intra-abdominal infection or ischemia.
 Surgical care may also be indicated for the management of acute complications of constipation, such as hemorrhoidal thrombosis.

-Surgery may occasionally play a role in the management of rectal outlet obstruction (eg, rectocele, rectal prolapse, internal rectal intussusception) or in patients with a hypomotile (laxative) colon who are refractory to medical treatment.
+Surgery may occasionally play a role in the management of rectal outlet obstruction (eg, rectocele, rectal prolapse, internal rectal intussusception) or in patients with a hypomotile (laxative) colon that is refractory to medical treatment.

 These patients may also have an underlying psychological cause for their ailment, and addressing this is important before irreversible surgical interventions are contemplated.